America’s Car-Mart (NASDAQ:CRMT) Stock Rating Lowered by TheStreet

-America’s Car-Mart (NASDAQ:CRMT) was downgraded by analysts at TheStreet from a “b” rating to a “c+” rating in a research note issued on Tuesday, TheStreetRatingsTable reports.
+America’s Car-Mart (NASDAQ:CRMT) was downgraded by TheStreet from a “b” rating to a “c+” rating in a research report issued on Tuesday, TheStreetRatingsTable reports.

-Several other equities research analysts have also recently commented on CRMT.
-Stephens boosted their price target on America’s Car-Mart from $154.00 to $176.00 and gave the company an “overweight” rating in a research note on Wednesday, May 26th.
-Zacks Investment Research cut America’s Car-Mart from a “hold” rating to a “sell” rating in a research note on Wednesday.
-Finally, Bank of America boosted their price target on America’s Car-Mart from $151.00 to $194.00 and gave the company a “buy” rating in a research note on Friday, July 16th.
+A number of other research analysts also recently commented on the stock.
+Stephens increased their price target on shares of America’s Car-Mart from $154.00 to $176.00 and gave the company an “overweight” rating in a report on Wednesday, May 26th.
+Bank of America increased their price objective on shares of America’s Car-Mart from $151.00 to $194.00 and gave the stock a “buy” rating in a research report on Friday, July 16th.
+Finally, Zacks Investment Research lowered shares of America’s Car-Mart from a “hold” rating to a “sell” rating in a research report on Wednesday.

-In other America’s Car-Mart news, Director Joshua G. Welch purchased 2,539 shares of the business’s stock in a transaction dated Thursday, August 26th.
-The stock was bought at an average cost of $124.75 per share, for a total transaction of $316,740.25.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-11.00% of the stock is owned by insiders.
+In related news, Director Joshua G. Welch bought 2,539 shares of America’s Car-Mart stock in a transaction dated Thursday, August 26th.
+The shares were acquired at an average cost of $124.75 per share, with a total value of $316,740.25.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Company insiders own 11.00% of the company’s stock.

-Several hedge funds and other institutional investors have recently modified their holdings of CRMT.
-Brown Advisory Inc. acquired a new position in shares of America’s Car-Mart in the first quarter valued at $14,084,000.
-SG Capital Management LLC bought a new stake in America’s Car-Mart in the second quarter valued at $13,030,000.
-Victory Capital Management Inc. grew its position in America’s Car-Mart by 1,851.0% in the first quarter.
-Victory Capital Management Inc. now owns 43,508 shares of the company’s stock valued at $6,629,000 after acquiring an additional 41,278 shares during the period.
-State Street Corp grew its position in America’s Car-Mart by 15.6% in the second quarter.
-State Street Corp now owns 240,373 shares of the company’s stock valued at $34,066,000 after acquiring an additional 32,416 shares during the period.
-Finally, Punch & Associates Investment Management Inc. grew its position in America’s Car-Mart by 71.4% in the second quarter.
-Punch & Associates Investment Management Inc. now owns 67,830 shares of the company’s stock valued at $9,613,000 after acquiring an additional 28,247 shares during the period.
-Institutional investors and hedge funds own 72.68% of the company’s stock.
+Hedge funds have recently modified their holdings of the stock.
+Ameritas Investment Company LLC purchased a new position in America’s Car-Mart during the first quarter valued at approximately $29,000.
+FFT Wealth Management LLC purchased a new position in America’s Car-Mart during the second quarter valued at approximately $39,000.
+Advisor Group Holdings Inc. increased its holdings in America’s Car-Mart by 27.1% during the second quarter.
+Advisor Group Holdings Inc. now owns 516 shares of the company’s stock valued at $73,000 after buying an additional 110 shares during the period.
+Captrust Financial Advisors increased its holdings in America’s Car-Mart by 240.0% during the first quarter.
+Captrust Financial Advisors now owns 714 shares of the company’s stock valued at $109,000 after buying an additional 504 shares during the period.
+Finally, Lazard Asset Management LLC increased its holdings in America’s Car-Mart by 12.3% during the first quarter.
+Lazard Asset Management LLC now owns 1,005 shares of the company’s stock valued at $153,000 after buying an additional 110 shares during the period.
+72.68% of the stock is currently owned by institutional investors.

 America’s Car-Mart Company Profile